groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/loading-documents/loading-documents-from-different-sources/loading-documents-from-stream/load-document-from-azure-blob-storage.md

 productName: GroupDocs.Viewer for .NET
 hideChildren: False
 ---
-The following code snippet shows how to load a document from Azure Blob Storage.
+The following code snippet shows how to load a document from Azure Blob Storage:

 {{< tabs "example1">}}
 {{< tab "C#" >}}